rendinel/js-html-css-boolzap/README.md

-A clone of Whatsapp Web made with Vue.js.The main features are:
+A clone of Whatsapp Web made with Vue.js.The main features are: <br>
--Sending a message and receiving an automatic reply.
+-Sending a message and receiving an automatic reply. <br>
--Search by the user.
+-Search by the user. <br>

 ![](screen-1.jpg)